risingwavelabs/risingwave/docs/state-store-overview.md

 In RisingWave, all streaming executors store their data into a state store.
 This KV state store is backed by a service called Hummock, a cloud-native LSM-Tree-based storage engine.
 Hummock provides key-value API, and stores all data on S3-compatible service.
 However, it is not a KV store for general purpose, but a storage engine co-designed with RisingWave streaming engine and optimized for streaming workload.

 As the executor state's key encoding is very similar to a cell-based table, each kind of state is stored as a cell-based relational table first.
-We implement a cell-based relational table as the bridge between state-ful executors and KV state store, which provides the interface accessing relational data in KV.
+We implement a cell-based relational table layer as the bridge between state-ful executors and KV state store, which provides the interface accessing relational data in KV.

 ## Architecture